Last Updated on 13/02/2026

-In 1515, the Lord Mayor laid down an order of precedence for the forty-eight Livery Companies then in existence, based on their economic or political power.
+In 1515, the Lord Mayor of London set out an official order of precedence for the 48 Livery Companies then in existence, ranking them broadly according to their economic influence and political standing within the City.

-There are however a few anomalies: the Merchant Taylors and Skinners have always disputed their precedence and so each year switch between sixth and seventh place (said to be the origin of the phrase ‘at sixes and sevens’).
+There are, however, a few notable quirks of tradition.
+Most famously, the Merchant Taylors and the Skinners have long disputed their relative seniority.
+As a result, they alternate between sixth and seventh place each year, a custom often cited as the origin of the phrase “at sixes and sevens.”

 1. Mercers